syncfusion-content/maui-docs/MAUI/Autocomplete/Selection.md

 ## Is Drop-Down Open

-The [IsDropDownOpen](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfDropdownEntry.html#Syncfusion_Maui_Core_SfDropdownEntry_IsDropDownOpenProperty) property in the Autocomplete control can be used to get a boolean value indicating whether the drop-down is open or closed state.
-It returns `true` if the drop-down is open, otherwise `false`.
+In the Autocomplete control, the drop-down can be opened or closed programmatically by using the [IsDropDownOpen](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfDropdownEntry.html#Syncfusion_Maui_Core_SfDropdownEntry_IsDropDownOpen) property.
+The default value of the IsDropDownOpen property is `false`.

-N> Currently, users can only get the boolean value based on whether a drop-down menu is open or not; the property "IsDropDownOpen" cannot be set.

 {% tabs %}
 {% highlight XAML %}